sony/nnabla/doc/python/tutorial/multi_device_training.rst

      export NNABLA_MPI_WATCH_DOG_ENABLE=1

-But in pratice, some task required to be performed on one a few of nodes, and let other nodes wait there.
+But in practice, some task required to be performed on one a few of nodes, and let other nodes wait there.
 If no explicitly sychronization, the watch dog might be unexpectedly triggered.
 As the following: